 Georg Franz Burkhard Kloss

 Kloss studied medicine at the University of Göttingen and graduated in 1809.
-He settled in Frankfurt and for many years was in charge of the hospital for smallpox and other diseases in the city.
+He settled in Frankfurt where for many years he was in charge of the hospital for smallpox and other diseases.

-Kloss sold his library for unknown reasons via Sotheby & Son in London on the 7th of May 1835 and devoted the rest of his life to writing a history of freemasonry.
-The sale lasted for 20 days, with remnants of his library being sold in November 1835 and June 1841.
+Kloss sold his library for unknown reasons via Sotheby & Son in London on 7 May 1835 and devoted the rest of his life to writing a history of freemasonry.
+The sale lasted for 20 days, although the last remnants of his library were later sold in November 1835 and June 1841.

-The sale catalogue for the collection listed 4623 books, most of them printed before 1537.
-The catalogue, written by Samuel Leigh Sotheby, placed emphasis on the hundreds of annotations he believed to have been made by the humanist Philipp Melanchthon present in the manuscripts and books owned by Kloss.
+The sale catalogue was written by Samuel Leigh Sotheby and listed 4623 books, most of them printed before 1537.
+It emphasised the hundreds of annotations he believed to have been made by the humanist Philipp Melanchthon present in the manuscripts and books owned by Kloss.

 However, Kloss only associated three of the items in his collection with Melanchthon, and took a strong stand against what he saw as Samuel Leigh Sotheby's excessive claims.